MileHacker Logo

 Piri-Piri Chicken

 Grilled chicken steeped in a fiery peri-peri sauce.
-Widely available from casual local places to eat to more established restaurants.
+Widely available from casual local places to have a meal to more established restaurants.
 Flavor varies from mild to intensely spicy.

 A national favorite, with a kick!